-Porto is a beautiful city and significantly smaller than Lisbon with less inclination which makes it perfect for walking.
-Taking into consideration that most streets are quite narrow and most of the notable landmarks are in the heart of the city they are also best accessible by walking, plus, you can do some shopping while you’re at it.
-Our starting point was near Bolhao station, the rest of the stops were all based on proximity from one another on foot.
+Porto, Portugal, is a beautiful city and significantly smaller than Lisbon with less inclination which makes it perfect for walking.
+Taking into consideration that most streets are quite narrow and most of the notable landmarks are in the heart of the city they are also best accessible by walking.
+Plus, you can do some shopping while you’re at it.
+Our starting point was near Bolhao Station.
+The rest of the stops are all based on proximity to one another on foot.

-Next is Church of Saint Ildefonso which you are not likely going to miss because it’s located in the middle of a fairly spacious square.
-This eighteenth-century church had a rough start, took 30 some years to be built, suffered damage from artillery fire, and generally has undergone a large amount of structural modifications and improvements over the years.
-Today it still stands there in all of it’s worn out by time glory.
+Next is the Church of Saint Ildefonso which you are not likely going to miss either because it stands in the middle of a fairly large square.
+This eighteenth-century church had a rough start.
+It took 30-some years to be built, suffered damage from artillery fire, and generally has undergone a large number of structural modifications over the years.
+Today it still stands strong in all of its worn out by time glory.

-Around the station and up the hill you will arrive at the Igreja da Misericórdia, a large church built in the 1540s.
-The surrounding area offers great views on Porto while the church itself is Porto’s most important Renaissance monument.
-The exterior is notable for its carved, arched doorway, while inside you will find beautifully tiled chapel.
+Around the station and up the hill you will arrive at the Igreja da Misericórdia.
+A large church and a museum built in the 1540s.
+The surrounding area offers great views of Porto while the church itself is Porto’s most important Renaissance monument.
+The exterior is notable for its carved, arched doorway, and inside you will find a beautifully tiled chapel.

-Bonus: Bolhão Market, located just of off Rua de Santa Catarina (your first stop), a market where you can purchase fruits, vegetables, meet, fish, and some miscellaneous souvenirs.
+Bonus: Bolhão Market, located just off Rua de Santa Catarina (your first stop).
+This is a market where you can purchase fruits, vegetables, meat, fish, and some miscellaneous souvenirs.
 Bolhão ended up being where I shopped for breakfast and charcuterie ingredients.
 Best.
 Charcuterie.
 Ever.

-Side note: I only brought an iPhone with me on this walk and the weather was all over the place, so the photos are a bit rough – sorry 🤷🏼♀️.
+I only brought an iPhone with me on this walk and the weather was all over the place, so the photos are a bit rough.
+Sorry 😔